No. Graduates of all majors are welcome to apply.

 Please review our admissions requirements on this page for more information

-Three letters of recommendation are required, but you may submit as many letters as you want.
+Three letters of recommendation are required, but you may submit as many letters as you wish.

 No. We look at each application as a whole.

 This is a four quarter academic program with a one quarter mandatory summer internship component.
-So, 16 months, from September of year 1 to December of year 2.
+So, 15 months, from September of year one to December of year two.

 Yes, domestic students are eligible for part-time study.
-The normative time to degree, in this case, is 2 years and one quarter, or 28 months, from September of year 1 to December of year 3.
-Program counselors are available to help you make a study plan that works for you.
+The normative time to degree, in this case, is two years and one quarter, or 28 months, from September of year one to December of year three.

-No, students in professional programs are not eligible for employment on campus.
+No, students in professional programs are not eligible for Reader (Grader) or TA/RA positions.

 Not necessarily, although we expect most to have financial compensation.
 Compensation is entirely at the discretion of employers.